Vyral/jon-carbutti-recruiting/_posts/2021-09-30-choosing-carbutti--co--was-a-no-brainer-for-chelsea-beedle.md

 **Here’s what she had to say about her decision to join our team:**

 *“When I was interviewing agencies, I knew right off the bat that Carbutti was who I wanted to sign with.
 Before even walking out the door, I had a feeling of team and family.
 I felt like I could trust them, and this is exactly what I wanted to do.
-I was actually surprised with how much of the opportunities, client opportunities, lead generation, and valuable resources that I could use.”&nbsp;*
+I was actually surprised with how many of the opportunities, client opportunities, lead generation, and valuable resources that I could use.”&nbsp;*

 **Her advice for agents who are weighing their options:**